Meet Our Preceptors

-Nitin Sanwal, PharmD, RPhNitin Sanwal, PharmD, RPh earned his Doctor of Pharmacy degree from the University of Wisconsin – Madison in 2010.
-He has worked at All Saints as a clinical pharmacist for five years and primarily practices in general medicine, cardiology and the Emergency Department.
-Nitin also is a preceptor for IPPE and APPE students from UW-Madison and Concordia University.
+Scott Amundson, PharmD earned his Doctor of Pharmacy degree from the University of Wisconsin - Madison in 2008.
+He has been working at All Saints as a clinical pharmacist for six years.
+Scott works in general medicine as well as in the neonatal intensive care unit (NICU).

 Scott serves on Wheaton’s ethics committee and as a preceptor for IPPE and APPE rotations at the UW-Madison and Concordia University.
 Outside of work, Scott volunteers with the youth group at his church.